You, Family, and Resilience

 Resilience 'App'

-• Download Resilience Application.
+Download Resilience Application.
 Download the entire app and run it on your own device.
 Download, unzip, start your browser and Open the index.html to run this on your browser.
 The app has been constructed as basic HTML and Javascript pages to permit easy editing and modification.
 Resilience App zip »

 A STEM Approach to Resilience

-The preceding Learning to be Resilient should be explored before this STEM (Science, Technology, Engineering, and Mathematics) exercise examining the Internet of Things (IoT).
+The preceding resilience exercises should be explored before this STEM (Science, Technology, Engineering, and Mathematics) exercise examining the Internet of Things (IoT).
 Technology has quickly and dramatically changed the way we work, socialize, and communicate.
 Discover how technology gives us insight on developing a social support system to deal with our challenges while learning about the Internet of Things (IoT) using visual programming (Node-RED).
 Because of its educational focus, these exercises use the low-cost Raspberry Pi computer.
 If you do not have a Raspberry Pi computer available, you can still complete all of the exercises using either a Macintosh or Windows computer -- see how to install Node-RED below.
 These exercises have been tested down to middle school levels.

 Raspberry Pi OS